sairbabu58/Proxmox/09-Network.md

 - Apply Configuration
 ```

-## Use new create Linux-Bridge network between the VMs
+## Use new created Linux-Bridge network between the VMs

 ```